Reishandy/re-incription/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Author
-Muhammad Akbar Reishandy - isthisruxury@gmail.com
+Muhammad Akbar Reishandy - akbar@reishandy.my.id